rad03i2/python-toolbox/docs/command-line-usage.md

 ## Read built-in help

 Each command uses argparse.
 Add `--help` to display positional arguments and options, for example `python tools/duplicate_scanner.py --help`.

+## Select the Python interpreter

+Use a Python 3 interpreter that supports the syntax in the selected script.
+If `python` is unavailable on Windows but the Python launcher is installed, use `py -3` in its place.